 How to report a non-urgent repair

 We have launched a new online system which makes it easier for you to report a non-urgent repair and book your own appointment.

-For more information on how to report a repair please visit our webpage.
+For more information on the new online system and what is a non-urgent repair please visit our how to report a repair webpage.